 Sometimes, a contract of sale is made with the understanding that certain conditions must be completed before closing, such as acquiring approvals, contract assignments, or the seller performing specific tasks beforehand (the sale of a plot of land or its appropriate legalisation in the corresponding register).

-The contract’s annexes are a section with a legal significance.
-Due diligence, financial statements, patents, and certificates of compliance with the Treasury and the Social Security Administration are some of them.
+The contract’s annexes are a section with legal significance.
+Some of them are due diligence, financial statements, patents, and certificates of compliance with the Treasury and the Social Security Administration.

 ONEtoONE Sell-side services